bickle84/home-surveilance/README.md

 # home-surveilance
-Installing and writing code for multiple camera that can be accessed wirelessly
+Installing and writing code for multiple cameras that can be accessed wirelessly